IdentityPython/pysaml2/doc/howto/config.rst

 There are two options common to all services: 'name' and 'url'.
 With the obvious meanings.
-There also exits special option for SPs namely: 'idp', 'optional_attributes' and 'required_attributes'.
+There also exists special option for SPs namely: 'idp', 'optional_attributes' and 'required_attributes'.
 Both IdPs and AAs can have the option 'assertions'